Current validation practice undermines surgical AI development: Discussion

 \section{Discussion}

-Our work provides the first comprehensive, expert-driven taxonomy of validation pitfalls in surgical AI, supported by empirical evidence and experimental results.
+Our work provides a comprehensive, expert-driven taxonomy of validation pitfalls in surgical AI, supported by empirical evidence and experiments.
 By linking methodological flaws to surgical risks, our framework highlights the need for rigorous validation to ensure safe and effective AI deployment.
 Our findings demonstrate that common validation practices frequently ignore the temporal and hierarchical structure of surgical data, leading to overconfident or clinically irrelevant conclusions.
-Through a Delphi process with experts from surgery, machine learning, biostatistics, and regulatory affairs, we specifically identified and contextualized 18 critical pitfalls.
-This multi-stakeholder approach ensured that the collected pitfalls are both technically sound and clinically meaningful, making them actionable for a broad range of players, from algorithm developers to regulatory reviewers.
+Through a Delphi process with experts from surgery, machine learning, biostatistics, and regulatory affairs, we identified and contextualized 18 critical pitfalls.
+This multi-stakeholder approach ensured that the collected pitfalls are technically sound and clinically meaningful, making them actionable for algorithm developers through regulatory reviewers.
+The main contributions of this work are: \begin{itemize} \item We provide a comprehensive single point of access of validation pitfalls in surgical AI, making surgical data scientists and clinicians aware of common limitations. \item We quantify their prevalence in SDS literature. \item We experimentally demonstrate how selected pitfalls affect reported performance, uncertainty estimates, and algorithm rankings. \item We provide consensus-based best practices for improved validation practice. \end{itemize} Some of these pitfalls have been discussed in computer vision and machine learning literature, but those insights are scattered across domain-agnostic, technically dense publications and are rarely tailored to surgical data science.
+Our contribution is to combine expert consensus, empirical literature screening, and experiments into a structured point of access.